 - Forced isolation from friends or other members of the University community, including any prohibition from social interaction, talking, or signing;

 - Yelling, taunting, cursing, insulting, and screaming at pledge/associate members;

-- Nudity or partial nudity at any time;
+- Nudity, partial nudity, or indecent exposure at any time;

 - Exposure to the elements; calisthenics such as push-ups, sit-ups and runs; or any activity that adversely affects the mental or physical health or safety of a student;